 – Recovery of vanadium from steel slag

-– Recovery of fluorspar from pickling sludge from stainless steel industry
+– Recovery of fluorspar from pickling sludge from the stainless steel industry

-– MSc and PhD of Extractive Metallurgy from NTNU, Trondheim
+– MSc and PhD in Extractive Metallurgy from NTNU, Trondheim

 – Since 1989 senior researcher at Swerea MEFOS, adj.
 Professor

-– Have extensive experiences in large scale National, the EU and International metallurgical projects, in the recent years with focus on recycling and secondary resources
+– Has extensive experience in large-scale National, EU and International metallurgical projects, in recent years focusing on recycling and secondary resources

 – Winner of the “Inspiration Prize” awarded by the Swedish Recycling Industries Association 2011 for the innovative works and leadership in the MISTRA VILD-project

-The ”chemical recycling” of residual waste: an industrial-scale case study of a transition to a circular economy
+The ”chemical recycling” of residual waste: an industrial-scale case study of transition to a Circular Economy

 Director, Commercial Development, Europe, Enerkem

-Alex Miles has been developing projects in the renewable energy-from-waste sector for the past 7 years across a range of disciplines and is currently working with Enerkem on their business development plans for the Europe.
-He has worked alongside Enerkem in various capacities since 2006 and has followed closely the development of the company’s proprietary waste-to-liquid biofuels technology from pilot stage through to full-scale, commercial development.
+Alex Miles has been developing projects in the renewable energy-from-waste sector for the past 10 years across a range of disciplines and is currently leading Enerkem’s business development plans for Europe.
+He has worked alongside Enerkem in various capacities since 2006 and has followed closely the development of the company’s proprietary waste-to-liquid biofuels technology from the pilot stage through to full-scale, commercial development.